 Flavored simple syrups, like this rhubarb syrup are easy and fun to make!
 I love making some for cocktails, pancakes, ice cream, and any other dessert/sweet needs I might have.
-So search out some fresh rhubarb, because we’re making syrup!
+So search out some fresh rhubarb, because we’re having fun!

 Some into cakes and pies and other desserts, some into savory sauces, some into the freezer for the future, and now some into syrup.
 Because, why not!
 Not only is this a simple syrup, but it’s a simple recipe which can be frozen or canned if you make more than you need.

-My inspiration for this recipe comes from a very tasty rhubarb rum rickey I had last year when we were out to dinner and haven’t been able to get out of my head.
+My inspiration for this recipe comes from a very tasty cocktail I had last year when we were out to dinner and haven’t been able to get out of my head.
 To make the cocktail I needed a rhubarb syrup.
-Luckily, I already had a great recipe for a strawberry syrup which I knew I could rework into a rhubarb version.
+Luckily, I already had a great recipe for a strawberry syrup which I knew I could rework into this version.

 What is simple syrup?